Shop with confidence, no matter what type of blade you're looking for.

-Knives are an extremely important part of any chef’s toolkit.
-They are often the first thing to touch your ingredients, and we all know that first impressions are important.
-If you don’t possess some basic knowledge of what a knife can do and what features it has, you’re going to wind up with something that not only can’t do its job, but is much too sharp to be an expensive paperweight.
+As often the first thing to touch your ingredients, knives are an extremely important part of any chef's toolkit.
+And if you don’t possess some basic knowledge of what a knife can do and what features it has, you’re going to wind up with something that not only can’t do its job, but is much too sharp to be an expensive paperweight.

-Throughout my own research and talking with experts and enthusiasts alike, I’ve found that it’s best to start simple.
-Ask yourself: What is the knife for?
+We've found that it’s best to start simple.
+Ask yourself: What do I need the knife for?
 From there, you can determine the size you need and what material you’d like it to be made from.

 That’s because different knives serve different purposes.
-For example, if you’re looking for something that can break down a whole bird, a Chef’s Knife is a great option.
-If you’re mostly chopping vegetables, the granton edge of a Santoku Knife helps ensure that thinly sliced pieces don’t get stuck on the blade.
-Specialized knives usually have their primary function in the name, like a serrated Bread Knife or set of Fishing Knives.
+For example, if you’re looking for something that can break down a whole bird, a boning or chef’s knife is a great option.
+If you’re mostly chopping vegetables, the granton edge of a santoku knife helps ensure that thinly sliced pieces don’t get stuck on the blade.
+Specialized knives usually have their primary function in the name, like a serrated bread knife or set of fishing knives.

 When in doubt, you can always go for a set, which will give you a few different options.

-If you prefer something a little smaller, Nakiri Knives are shorter and may feel more manageable for cutting vegetables.
-The smaller the knife, the more precise you can get with your cuts, so Paring Knives are great for slicing up softer, more delicate ingredients.
+If you prefer something a little smaller, nakiri knives are shorter and may feel more manageable for cutting vegetables.
+The smaller the knife, the more precise you can get with your cuts, so paring are great for slicing up softer, more delicate ingredients.

-There is a debate between knife-enthusiasts about which is a better material—Carbon Steel or Stainless Steel.
-There are of course, pros and cons to each.
-Untreated Stainless Steel is softer than Carbon Steel, which means it will need to be sharpened more often.
-However, Carbon Steel Knives are more brittle and therefore need a lighter touch when sharpening.
+Untreated stainless steel is a softer material than carbon steel, which means it will need to be sharpened more often.
+However, carbon steel knives are more brittle and therefore need a lighter touch when sharpening.
 They are also more prone to chipping or denting if you drop them.

-True to its name, Stainless Steel stays shiny silver, while Carbon Steel discolors easily.
-Stainless Steel is also non-reactive, meaning that it is not sensitive to acidic ingredients like tomatoes or citrus.
-Carbon Steel knives must be wiped down immediately after use, as residual food can damage the blade.
-It is also common to rub mineral oil into Carbon Steel to keep it from rusting.
-While Carbon Steel knives are appealing for their sharpness, they are far less forgiving and need a lot more care than Stainless Steel.
+Stainless steel stays shiny silver, while carbon steel discolors easily.
+Stainless is also a nonreactive material, meaning that it is not sensitive to acidic ingredients like tomatoes or citrus.
+Carbon steel knives must be wiped down immediately after use, as residual food can damage the blade—a recurring theme with carbon steel as a material is that it requires more care than others.

-Carbon Steel has its advantages and is favored by some, but it is not ideal for someone new to knives who may not be prepared to put in the extra work.
-Note that this is only for Knives.
-For pans, Carbon Steel is a fan favorite and one of the best materials out there.
+Carbon steel has its advantages and is favored by some, but typically is not ideal for someone new to knives who may not be prepared to put in the extra work.

 Rockwell hardness is a way to rate the strength of different metals.
 It refers to how resistant a metal is to damage from another metal.
 Knife manufacturers use the Rockwell C Scale (RC) to determine the hardness of their blades.
 The higher the number, the harder the metal.
 A softer knife will be around RC45, while harder blades are around RC60.
 Some Carbon Steel blades are as high as RC65.